wwce/gcp-vmseries-tf-2fw-hub-spoke-lab/README.md

 ## Prerequistes
-* Valid GCP Account with existing project
+* Valid GCP Account with existing project.
-* Access to GCP Cloud Terminal or to a machine with a Terraform 12 installation
+* Access to GCP Cloud Terminal or to a machine with a Terraform v1.0 installation.

 </br>